kushagra-aa/bookit/README.md

 [Click Here To Visit](https://github.com/kushagra-aa/multlists)

-Book It is a Web Application Built using Python-Django, HTML, CSS, and Bootstrap.
-It is a Room Rental System,
-where a user can register and login, and add their place for a paying guest to find(if they are seller). or a buyer/PG can find places near them
+Book It is a Web Application a Room Rental System, where a user can register and login, and add their place for a paying guest to find(if they are seller). or a buyer/PG can find places near them